 I am fortunate to work with wonderful colleagues.
 The other reference librarians have duties similar to mine, and we often share ideas and research techniques.
 On the Simpson Library home page are our various LibGuides.
 These have proven to be popular with students and faculty alike.

 What particularly helps students, faculty, and librarians are the services that the Virtual Library of Virginia (VIVA) offer.
 VIVA is a consortium of academic libraries in Virginia that provides shared access to numerous electronic information resources.
 It also promotes the coordination of collection development among these libraries.

 Without a doubt, I reached the top of my professional career on April 14, 2010, when UMW President Richard V. Hurley presented me with the inaugural Richard V. and Rosemary A. Hurley Presidential Commendation for “exceptionally meritorious service to the University.”
-I was–and still am–extremely touched, honored, and humbled.
-I consider myself fortunate that after more than three decades here in the Library, I still look forward to coming to work every day.
+I was–and still am–extremely touched and honored.
+I consider myself fortunate that after almost four decades here in the Library, I still look forward to coming to work every day.